COR1999/covid_case/readme.md

 The user has the ability to sign in and purchase.

 ## UX
-In my user design I wish to create a application that is an intuitive shopping experience.
+My user design aims to create an application that is an intuitive shopping experience.
+The web design links the need to purchase masks with the number of COVID-19 cases per country.
+The interactive map gives you more information about each country when you hover over it and there are a number of masks available to purchase underneath it.
+Hovering over the product will give you another view of the item.

 The application navigation is very simple and easy to understand.
-I selected products that minimized consumer decision making by using visual pictures of the products rather than lengthy descriptions.
+The consumer decision making is simplified by using visual pictures of the products rather than lengthy descriptions.
+If the consumer doesn't already have an account when they order a product they can sign up at a later date and still see their order history.

 # Features
 ## Existing Functionality
+### Navbar
+* **Usage -** The navbar is used to navigate through the site. depending on whether the user is a admin or not.
-### Admin
+##### Admin
-* **Nav Bar -** When signed in as a admin the admin has the ability to add products by clicking the Add products link on the navbar
+* When signed in as a admin the admin has the ability to navigate to add products page
+*
+##### End User
+* Has the ability to visit the home page though the navbar, login, sign up and view shopping bag.
+* When the end user is logged in they have the ability to edit profile and view order history.

+### Home Page
-* **Home Page -** The admin has the ability to update and delete products from the home page.
+* **Usage -** On the home page the user has the ability to see the world map
+##### Admin
+* When the admin is on the home page he has the ability to edit products.
+*
+##### End User
+*
+*

+* **Add Products-**
+* **Home Page -**
 * **Add Product -** On the add product page the admin has the ability to create and new product. they also can see a preview of the image they uploaded.
+* **Edit Product -**
+* **Delete Product -** On the edit product page the admin has the ability to delete the chosen product
 ### End User
-* **Nav Bar -** for a user who isn't signed in contains the home page, sign up, login and view bag links.
 * **Nav Bar Signed in -** When the user is signed in the user has the ability to view the home page, user profile, Orders, logout, and view bag
 * **Home Page -** On the home page the user can see the highcharts map with a world map with the countrys color coded if they are high or low on the covid-19 green list.
 The user also has the ability to add products to thier bag and view the product images. the user can see clearly if the product is out of stock.